+{ Next, motivated by the observation that relaxations without projection cuts may sometimes be preferable as $n$ increases, our third experiment benchmarks the scalability of our reduced lifted relaxation \eqref{eqn:lmrc_further_reduced} without projection cuts, as we increase $n$ with $m=50, k=2$.
+We do not impose any Frobenius regularization for this experiment, and thus the method of \citet{bertsimas2021new} is not applicable.
+We use the same data generation process as the previous experiment to generate $\bm{A}$.
+To ensure that our relaxation \eqref{eqn:lmrc_further_reduced} is non-trivial, we include a universal-query component in the observation design.
+Specifically, we set $q=\floor{\rho m}$, observe the first $q$ columns in every row, and then observe each entry in the remaining $m-q$ columns independently with probability $\tau=\frac{p-\sfrac{q}{m}}{1-\sfrac{q}{m}}$ in order that the expected number of observed entries is $pnm$.
+This combines the universal query motivation of \citet{goldberg2001eigentaste} with the missing completely at random sampling model of \citet{rubin1976inference}.

-Our second experiment benchmarks the scalability of our reduced lifted relaxation as we vary $n=m$ with the proportion of entries fixed at $p=0.5$.
-We set $\gamma=10^4/n^2$.
-We report the average lower bound (divided by $n^2$ so that quantities have the same meaning as we vary $n$; left) and the average computational time (right) in Figure \ref{fig:gw_vary_n}.
-We also report the average objective value obtained by alternating minimization as a baseline.
-Note that we do not consider the full lifted relaxation in this experiment, as it requires more RAM than is available for these experiments when $n=10$.
-For any $n \in \{4, \ldots, 42\}$, the lifted relaxation can be solved in seconds, while when $n>44$, Mosek runs out of RAM.
-Moreover, the lower bound from the lifted relaxation is tight for $n \geq 18$, as identified by the fact that alternating minimization matches the bound.
+We report the average lower bound over $10$ random seeds (divided by $nm$ so that quantities have the same scale as we vary $n$; left) and the average computational time (right) in Figure \ref{fig:gw_vary_n} for $p=0.4, \rho=0.3$, with Mosek's relative optimality tolerance set to $10^{-4}$.
+We also report the average objective value obtained by running alternating minimization from $10$ random initialization points and taking the best solution \citep{burer2003nonlinear, jain2013low} as a baseline.
+We observe that the lifted compact relaxation \eqref{eqn:lmrc_further_reduced} scales up to $n=350$.
+Further improvements in SDP algorithms and hardware may extend this range further.
+We observe similar scalability performance, albeit with a larger optimality gap, for $p=0.4, \rho=0.2$ in Figure \ref{fig:gw_vary_n_2}. }